 K. Counterfeiting: Making an unauthorized copy of something in order to defraud or deceive people.

 L. Defacing: To spoil the appearance of something, especially when done intentionally.

-M. Disabled Veteran Plates: Disabled Veteran Plates are not valid in ADA/Handicap spaces unless they are ADA/Handicap designated plates.
+M. Disabled Veteran Plates: Disabled veteran plates are not valid in Americans with Disabilities Act ADA/disabled spaces unless they are ADA/disabled designated plates.
 See section IX.
 Zone Enforcement.